s4weng/smwars/README.md

 Written in **C++** and utilizing [SFML](http://www.sfml-dev.org/).

-The concept of this game is based on turn based attacking, with the goal of destroying/killing the other players.
+The concept of this game is turn-based attacking, with the goal of destroying/killing the other players.

 Players will be able to move around the map before selecting their weapon of choice (melee/magic/range) and attacking the other players.
 If the player hits another target, they will deal damage based on their weapon choice (and possibly other factors).
 When a player's health points hit 0, they will be taken out of the game until the round is over (one player remains).